oelizondo/Learn-Web-Development/README.md

 Jade is an amazing template engine that replaces common HTML, and goes along nicely when mixing it with frameworks like Express, Rails, Angular, etc. Not necessary, but nice to have.
 * [Jade](http://jade-lang.com/)

-Yes, I know it's a lot, but bear with me, by the time you get to the 5th video you'll know almost everything there is to know about preprocessors.
+Yes, I know it's a lot, but bear with me, by the time you get this down, you're on to the amazing world of JS.

 ###Javascript and maybe jQuery ( A few months, get comfortable with JS )
 This is where things get interesting.
 Javascript and jQuery.
 Because from here you can choose a JS framework or pick a backend (more into that later).